Photo Credit: Tha Dah Wah

-DESCRIPTION: This is the time of year when it gets too hot for most American greens.
-Kale, Chard, and Collards fade in the blazing sun to make room for their heat-loving Asian cousins.
-Most CSA members have to survive the whole summer without greens but luckily this isn't just any CSA!
-Our farmers love growing Asian greens for you and for their families.
+DESCRIPTION: When it gets too hot for most spring greens like kale, chard, and collards, they fade in the blazing sun to make room for their heat-loving Asian cousins like water spinach.
+TTCF farmers love growing Asian greens for their customers and for their families.
 Water spinach is a very popular green that you can cook much like you would regular spinach.
-I like to stir-fry or saute it over high heat with some garlic and ginger.
+It is delicious in a stir-fry or sautéed over high heat with some garlic and ginger.

 STORAGE: Store in an open bag in the veggie drawer of your fridge.
 Eat water spinach within 3-4 days.

 RECIPE: Jen's Egg Drop Soup with Water Spinach

 - ¼ tsp white pepper (optional)

 - ½ tsp crushed red pepper flakes (optional)